Pam Barnhill believes that you don’t have to sacrifice relationships to homeschool strong.

 An award-winning educator, former journalist, and now homeschooling mom, she has a knack for breaking down big tasks into small, manageable steps and getting to the heart of the stories her listeners want to hear.

-Pam lives in the Deep South with her husband of twenty-three years, three (mostly) awesome kids, and a passel of family dogs.
+Pam lives in the Deep South with her husband of twenty-five years, three (mostly) awesome kids, and the dog dynamic duo.
 You can find her online at pambarnhill.com.